 This trek is named after Lt Col FM Bailey, a British explorer who traversed this first.
 It starts somewhere near Thembang (near Dirang), crosses some passes to reach Mago in 6-7 Days.
 From there you can come back to Tawang.
 This area is dominated by Gorichen Range and there is a trek to Gorichen Bse Camp too.
-However, civilians rarely go there as it is frontier area.
+However, civilians rarely go there as it is a frontier area.

 Mechuka Lake Trek (Arunachal)

 This trek starts from Mechuka, which is a popular tourist destination anyway.
-You hike a for a few days to reach a distant, high-altitude lake.
+You hike for a few days to reach a distant, high-altitude lake.
 You come back to Mechuka later.